Foundation Models for Discovery and Exploration in Chemical Space: Discussion

 \section{Discussion}

-We have presented \ac{MIST}, a family of molecular \acp{FM} trained on billions of tokens across chemical space. fine-tuned \ac{MIST} models enable property prediction at the atomistic, molecular, and mixture scales.
+We have presented \ac{MIST}, a family of molecular \acp{FM} trained on billions of tokens across chemical space.
+Fine-tuned \ac{MIST} models enable property prediction at the atomistic, molecular, and mixture scales.
 These fine-tuned models accelerate the search for novel materials by surrogatizing expensive computational or wet-lab experimentation.
 Building on the Smirk tokenizer, \ac{MIST} is capable of reasoning over the geometric, nuclear, electronic, and chemical features encoded with \ac{SMILES}. \ac{MIST}'s internal molecular representations contain interpretable and chemically meaningful features, indicating that \ac{MIST} has credibly learned chemistry beyond that on which it was trained.
+We demonstrate this through applications across numerous domains.
+Notably, in olfaction—a stringent test of transfer beyond the intended scope of pretraining—\ac{MIST} achieved strong predictive performance, learned a hierarchical representation consistent with hyperbolic geometry, and prospectively resolved experimentally validated structure–perception discontinuities.

-Training \acp{FM} or domain-specific \acp{SciFM} remains an expensive endeavor.
+Training \acp{FM} or domain-specific \acp{SciFM} remains an expensive endeavour.
 To help mitigate this, we developed hyperparameter penalized Bayesian neural scaling laws.
-These account for the impact of off-optimal hyperparameter selection, they propagate uncertainties, and they partially alleviate the need for extensive hyperparameters tuning.
+These account for the impact of off-optimal hyperparameter selection, they propagate uncertainties, and they partially alleviate the need for extensive hyperparameter tuning.
 This method is applicable for developing neural scaling laws for other \acp{SciFM} or \acp{FM}.

 While \ac{MIST} is a significant step towards \ac{FM}-guided predictive chemical modeling, a few aspects need further improvement.
 The Smirk tokenizer enables comprehensive coverage of \ac{SMILES} encodings.
 However, \ac{SMILES} are themselves a lossy representation of molecular structure.
 They cannot capture information about 3D geometry, conformer ensembles, molecular interactions, or environmental effects.
 These effects have a significant impact on the properties of organometallics, charged species, and mixtures in many real-world applications.
 Additionally, \ac{MIST} does not have a robust mechanism for quantifying prediction uncertainty.
 Uncertainty quantification is important for the model to be used in an exploratory setting, for example, in an active learning loop.